AdobeDocs/commerce-php/src/pages/architecture/layers/presentation.md

 ## Progressive Web Apps

-The Magento Progressive Web App (PWA) Studio project is a set of developer tools that allow you to develop, deploy, and maintain a PWA storefront on top of Magento 2.
+The Progressive Web App (PWA) Studio project is a set of developer tools that allow you to develop, deploy, and maintain a PWA storefront on top of the Commerce framework.
-PWA is a way to present a Magento storefront via a set of React JavaScript components.
+PWA is a way to present a storefront using a set of React JavaScript components.
-Using Magento as a headless backend, you can use PWA components to create mobile friendly frontend.
+Using the Commerce framework as a headless backend, you can use PWA components to create mobile friendly frontend.

-You can read more about how PWA works with Magento in the [PWA Studio docs][https://developer.adobe.com/commerce/pwa-studio/].
+You can read more about how PWA works with the Commerce framework in the [PWA Studio docs][https://developer.adobe.com/commerce/pwa-studio/].

 ## View model

-Magento generates the [HTML](https://glossary.magento.com/html) for a page to display to a user from a tree of view elements.
+The Commerce framework generates the [HTML](https://glossary.magento.com/html) for a page to display to a user from a tree of view elements.

 View elements fall into two main categories: blocks and containers.